pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 Binary operators can either be members of their left-hand argument's class or friend functions.
-Since the stream operators' left-hand argument is a stream, stream operators either have to be members of the stream class or friend functions.
+Since the stream operators' left-hand argument is a stream, stream operators (like << and >>) must be either member functions of the stream class or friend functions of the class they are used with.
 However, that is not true for ``+``.
 Let's rewrite the addition operator as a friend function.